Temporomandibular Joint Disorder – TMJ Information

 Botox Treatments for TMJ

-Botox treatments for TMJ disorders and associated jaw tension and pain are something more and more patients are considering.
+Botox treatments for temporomandibular joint disorder disorders and associated jaw tension and pain are something more and more patients are considering.
 When injected into facial muscles afflicted with soreness and discomfort, Botox relieves TMJ and jaw tension.
 Most times, the injections eliminate headaches resulting from teeth grinding, and, in cases of severe stress, they can even reduce lockjaw.
 Even though Botox treatment for TMJ conditions are still considered experimental, encouraging evidence suggests that these can be extremely effective.